 The Sawstop comes standard with some very high-quality safety features.
 A spinning blade will stop on contact with the skin.
 Although this won’t eliminate all injury, when the blade can stop faster than five milliseconds, you will very likely minimize the change of a life-threatening injury.

 This saw runs smooth, is easy to adjust, and has an excellent dust collection system.
 The dust collection claims to be as high as 99 percent, certainly, some good numbers when it comes to both cleanup and visibility while cutting.

 The control box on this saw features a reliable computer that runs checks and balances on the saw at all times.
 We love this feature, and we don’t.
 Sometimes things can get too complicated and end up costing more money when it comes to simple fixes and issues.
 Overall, the SawStop is an incredible and capable 3 HP saw; it is just costly, and these advanced features have to make sense for you to spend twice the price as you would on another unit.

-All in all, we think that this is the best cabinet table saw of 2020.
+All in all, we think that this is the best cabinet table saw of the year.

 2. Powermatic PM1000 Cabinet Table Saw

 The Powermatic PM1000 could have been our top choice for several reasons.
 For starters, this saw only requires 115V of power but is capable of 1.7 HP.

 The Powermatic comes with a blade surround and a collection hose.
 The saw is easy to work with, does not leave a mess, and has excellent visibility.
 The blade is carefully protected with a sturdy but clear blade surround.

 If you want or need to turn the saw off, there is a conveniently located power switch that you can use completely hands-free.
 As far as range of cuts are concerned, the miter gauge will pivot 60 degrees to either side.